“I never fear competition because competition strengthens, motivates and humbles you.”

 HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, isn’t short of a few wise words or two.

-The ruler took to his LinkedIn page last week to share some of his thoughts on the subject of “Lessons in Life” – and they’re both personal and insightful.
+The ruler took to his LinkedIn page in November to share some of his thoughts on the subject of “Lessons in Life” – and they’re both personal and insightful.

 “Life has taught me that change is constant; it is also our best teacher.
 As the earth changes its seasons, the sky its stars, and the sun and moon move through the horizon, so our life also evolves endlessly,” HH Sheikh Mohammed – who also dabbles in poetry – wrote.